dariusharvey09/Ledger/README.md

 # Our Ethical Considerations
 Ledger aims to use AI responsibly by:
-- encouraging independant learning rather than dependacy
+- Encouraging independant learning rather than dependacy
-- minising intrusive data collection
+- Minimising intrusive data collection
-- support student wellbeing
+- Support student wellbeing